+- Honorable

+- General Under Honorable Conditions

+- \boxtimes Other Than Honorable Conditions

+- ⊠ Bad Conduct

+- \boxtimes Dishonorable

+- \boxtimes Dismissed

+- \boxtimes Uncharacterized

-2. Describe any other restrictions on eligibility, if applicable (example: income level, beneficiaries living in a specific service area like a county or region, or referral from VA or other such organization).
+- 2. Describe any other restrictions on eligibility, if applicable (example: income level, beneficiaries living in a specific service area like a county or region, or referral from VA or other such organization).

 There is no income restriction; however, there is a needs assessment that will be completed at time of intake.
 The service area for participants in the program is restricted to the Fort Bend County area.
-Fort Bend County Appraisal district website can be utilized to determine eligibility with regards to county.
+Fort Bend County Central Appraisal district website will be utilized to determine eligibility with regards to county.

 - 3. If your organization receives grant funds, it will be responsible for tracking each individual Veteran, their dependents, and survivors that receive grant-funded service(s).
 The number of unduplicated Veterans, dependents and survivors, as well as cumulative totals, will be reported to the FVA quarterly. - a.
-Estimated Number of Clients to be Served: 100 Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
+Estimated Number of Clients to be Served Enter the estimated number of unduplicated Veterans, Dependents, and Surviving Spouses to be served by the Proposed Project.
 The information to be entered is a number.
 Do not enter a percentage and do not enter a range.

 Performance Measure Estimated Number of Clients to be Served Number of Veterans served.
-70 Veterans (Required performance measure for all applicants.)
-70 Veterans Number of Dependents served.
-20 Dependents (Required performance measure if served.)
-Number of Veterans' Surviving Spouses served.
-10 Cumining Spouses (Required performance measure if served.)
-10 Surviving Spouses Total Estimated Number of Clients to be Served 100 Total Unduplicated Beneficiaries
+152 Votorons (Required performance measure for all applicants.)
+153 Veterans Number of Dependents served.
+10 Demendents (Required performance measure if served.)
+10 Dependents Number of Veterans' Surviving Spouses served.
+10 Sumiring Spourses (Required performance measure if served.)
+10 Surviving Spouses Total Estimated Number of Clients to be Served 173 Total Unduplicated Beneficiaries b.
+Additional Performance Measures and Estimated Volume of Services Provided to Clients

-- b.
-Additional Performance Measures and Estimated Volume of Services Provided to Clients - 1.
-First enter additional performance measures that align with and are related to the Proposed Project in the Performance Measure column.
+1. First enter additional performance measures that align with and are related to the Proposed Project in the Performance Measure column.
 For example, if the Proposed Project is to provide free transportation services via a dial-a-ride van service, an additional performance measure may be "number of rides provided to beneficiaries."